-Monkeypox Virus Alert
+Mpox (monkeypox) Virus Alert

 Important information for patients

-Monkeypox usually causes a mild illness and is not usually deadly.
+Mpox usually causes a mild illness and is not usually deadly.
 However, children and people who have other health problems are at risk for more severe cases.